 Note: below trekking hours, altitudes, and distances are approximate, and absolutely for general ideas only.

-This is a sample itinerary, and we can customise the program as per your needs and preference.
+This is a sample itinerary of the Ruby Valley Trek .
+We shall customize the program as per your needs and preferences.

 Kathmandu Valley RIM Biking: A cleaner escape from bustling city